awsdocs/amazon-dynamodb-developer-guide/doc_source/CodeSamples.Java.md

 .build();
 ```

 You can use the `withRegion` method to run your code against DynamoDB in any Region where it is available\.
-For a complete list, see [AWS Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.
+For a complete list, see [AWS regions and endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html#ddb_region) in the *Amazon Web Services General Reference*\.

 If you want to run the code examples using DynamoDB locally on your computer, set the endpoint as follows\.